-Summary: Many organizations and individuals continue to use market research, equating it to, or substituting it for usability research.
-UX and marketing or brand insights, are completely different and should be considered as such.
+Summary: Many organizations and individuals continue to equate or substitute market research for usability research.
+UX and marketing or brand insights are completely different and should be considered as such.
 UX research is behavior-driven, while market research is opinion-driven.
 Therefore, market research is not appropriate as a way to gain insight into user behavior.

 Why not all research is the same...

-Research produces different outcomes based on how it is done, what the intent is and the methodology.
-Most market research we know started as product or opinion research just before World War II. in 1935, George H. Gallup (yep, Gallup- the poll people) founded the American Institute of Public Opinion, the precursor to Gallup, and popularized the survey methodology--think holding a clipboard and talking to a real person.
-It is interesting to note that Gallup scientists realized that, how you ask the question, can introduce or remove bias.
-Focus groups, too were launched in the 1950's as a way for manufacturers to learn what emotional factors should be used in advertising products like washing machines and breakfast cereals.
-Robert Merton, a sociologist first invented them in 1946 as a way to understand mass communications on public opinion (then called propaganda, or public relations).
+Research produces different outcomes based on how it is done, what the intent, and the methodology.
+Most market research started as product or opinion research just before World War II. in 1935, George H. Gallup (yep, Gallup- the poll people) founded the American Institute of Public Opinion, the precursor to Gallup.
+He popularized the survey methodology (think holding a clipboard and talking to a real person).
+It is interesting to note that Gallup scientists realized that how you ask the question can introduce or remove bias.
+Focus groups, too, were launched in the 1950’s as a way for manufacturers to learn what emotional factors should be used in advertising products like washing machines and breakfast cereals.
+Robert Merton, a sociologist, first invented them in 1946 as a way to understand mass communications on public opinion (then called propaganda or public relations).

 Advertisers and marketers that live on the edge of innovation, like Ogilvy Interactive, started using user research methods in the early 2000's when they realized that opinion was less powerful than behavior, especially if your trying to influence behavior.
 However, many people are not aware of the distinction being made between market research and user research, or they blend them together as if they are all the same thing.
 They are not.

-Seasoned UX practitioners are generally in agreement that focus groups, surveys and brand insights are inappropriate and reckless as substitutes for UX research.
-This should be common knowledge, but sadly it's not.
-A couple of examples:
+Seasoned UX practitioners are generally in agreement that focus groups, surveys, and brand insights are inappropriate and reckless as substitutes for UX research.
+This should be common knowledge, but sadly it’s not.
+Here are a couple of examples:

-To be clear, market research is great and valuable, but it's not usability research.
-Note: Market research comes before UX typically and is critical to product management and business plans.
+To be clear, market research is great and valuable, but it’s not usability research.
+Additionally, market research comes before UX typically and is critical to product management and business plans.
 UX research comes from behavioral science.
 It gains insight into consumer behavior with tricks from anthropology and cognitive science.
 Market research is used to build a business model, validate target markets and inform the skeleton of business requirements.
-User research validates the likelihood of behaviors by examining user habits, tasks, capabilities, intentions and familiarity with a domain, task or experience.
+User research validates the likelihood of behaviors by examining user habits, tasks, capabilities, intentions, and familiarity with a domain, task, or experience.

 Who's making this basic mistake and why?